Goldney Hall: History

+The Goldney family funded several ships that took part in the Atlantic slave trade.
+Some students have called for the University of Bristol to consider renaming the building.

 The gardens and orchards were designed by Goldney's son Thomas Goldney III.
 The house was recased, altered and extended in 1864–65 by Alfred Waterhouse, who also designed the Natural History Museum.
 The house later passed down to other wealthy Bristol families, the Wills and the Frys.
 Lewis Fry (1832–1921) became the Liberal MP for Bristol and first chairman of the University of Bristol University Council.

 Buildings and grounds

 House

-The current house was built in 1724, is a listed building and occupies a hilltop position overlooking the city of Bristol and Brandon Hill.
+The current house was built in 1724, and occupies a hilltop position overlooking the city of Bristol and Brandon Hill.
 The landscape garden is used for weddings and receptions.

 The main house is a Grade II listed building.
 Other facilities in the main house include a bar, library, common room and dark room.
 The house also contains an ornate mahogany parlour complete with original wooden panelling dating back to 1725, which is reserved for meetings and special events.

 When the hall was gifted to the University of Bristol in 1953, the house was converted (completed in 1956) to accommodate 19 female students and was a catered hall.
 This was reverted with the development of the new blocks.